DSOlab/widera_2023_access/PartB.md

 other hand, being involved in relevant research both to support its academic expertise and also to push scientific frontiers.

-ACRONYM aims at creating of a center of excellence for Satellite Geodesy, hosted by the Project Coordinator (NTUA), with the crucial contribution of leading experts in the field.
+ACRONYM aims at creating of a center of excellence for Space Geodesy, hosted by the Project Coordinator (NTUA), with the crucial contribution of leading experts in the field.
 Within this framework, NTUA will enhance its academic and scientific footprint, increase its technology and research capacity and promote innovation